 - In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.
 In a separate bowl, whisk together the eggs, oil, vanilla, and sugar.
 Mix in the milk and yogurt.
 Add in the cocoa mixture, stirring just until incorporated.

-- Spread the batter into the prepared pan, and bake at 300°F for 24-28 minutes (24 minutes for fudgier brownies, 28 for less fudgy brownies).
+- Spread the batter into the prepared pan, and bake at 300°F for 24-28 minutes (24 minutes for fudgier brownies; 28 minutes for firmer and less fudgy brownies).
 Remove the pan from the oven and place on a wire rack.
 Cool completely to room temperature in the pan before slicing into squares.

 P.S.
 After a bone marrow transplant, the doctors allowed the sweet little boy to head home and recover.
 I baby-sat him for a few summers as he grew, and he currently lives a normal, active, Thomas-the-Tank-Engine-obsessed life.
 Thank goodness for modern medicine and miracles! ♥